Jongwan93/Repo_Code_packager/README.md

-REPO_CODE_PACKAGER (Repository Context Packager) RepoScriber is a command-line tool (CLI) that analyzes a local Git repository and generates a single, clean text file optimized for sharing with Large Language Models (LLMs).
+REPO_CODE_PACKAGER (Repository Context Packager)

+REPO_CODE_PACKAGER is a command-line tool (CLI) that analyzes a local Git repository and generates a single, clean text file optimized for sharing with Large Language Models (LLMs).
 No more manually copy-pasting files when asking ChatGPT for help with your code!

 The Problem
 When developers ask LLMs for help with their code, the biggest challenge is providing enough context.
 Sharing snippets of code without the project's file structure, dependencies, and file relationships often leads to generic or unhelpful answers.